Turn React/TS IntoAI-Ready ContextTurn React/TS Into AI-Ready Context

 The LogicStamp Way

 One command.
-5 seconds.
+8-10 seconds usually for mid-sized projects.
 Optimized context every time.

-Result: 30 minutes → 5 seconds.
+Result: 30 minutes → 8-10 seconds (usually for mid-sized projects).
 One command ($ stamp context) generates optimized context.json files with complete dependency graphs.
-Up to 65% cost savings.
+Up to 70% cost savings.
 AI has complete context of your entire codebase.
 Happy developer.

 Why Developers Choose LogicStamp